 Most research can’t control for all lifestyle factors like exercise, meditation, drug interactions etc.

-We all have a unique bacterial makeup which metabolizes nutrients in differing ways.
+We all have unique bacterial makeup which metabolizes nutrients in differing ways.

 Just because a poor mouse contacted type 2 diabetes from eating tons of “Ring-Dings” doesn’t necessarily mean humans will react the same way.

-Researchers can’t completely control of what the subjects eat, breath and drink (unless the subjects are prisoners or voluntarily housed in a ward) .
+Researchers can’t completely control of what the subjects eat, breathe and drink (unless the subjects are prisoners or voluntarily housed in a ward) .